r3bl-org/r3bl-open-core/tui/README.md

     -   A terminal independent underlying rendering and painting engine (can use crossterm or termion or whatever you want).
     -   Markdown text editor w/ syntax highlighting support, metadata (tags, title, author, date), smart lists.
-This uses a custom Markdown parser and custom syntax highligther.
+This uses a custom Markdown parser and custom syntax highlighter.
 Syntax highlighting for code blocks is provided by the syntect crate.
     -   Modal dialog boxes.
 And autocompletion dialog boxes.
     -   Lolcat (color gradients) implementation w/ a rainbow color-wheel palette.
 All the color output